fcaud/rideTandemTechTest/README.md

 ## Assumptions & Decisions

-- Split Card into own component (in components folder for future scalability)
+- Split Card into own component (in components folder for future scalability).
-- Added utils for api service call and types file
+- Added utils for api service call and types file.
-- Endpoint did not have 'nonOperationalDays' data so added data to existing endpoint
+- Endpoint did not have 'nonOperationalDays' data so added data to existing endpoint.
 - Bus data fetched on mount and at intervals of 10s.
 API will not be called if previous request has not resolved, for example if it is a slow connection (e.g. in rural area with poor internet/signal).
+- I have left the CSS in one file, but would split out to component specific files.
+If this were a bigger application I would use a pre-processor such as SASS and make use of variables and nesting.

 ## Suggestions for further implementation